 But one of the ways to turning successfully to a healthy lifestyle is to start by having lots and lots of money.
 Maybe not lots of it, but have enough for a start.
 Money doesn’t buy health, but it sure does buy a healthy lifestyle.
 (Doubt it? try placing an order for a smoothie, and then try another for a vanilla flavored ice-cream.
 Compare the prices).

-Essentially, healthy living means healthy food habits and mindful exercise routines.
+Essentially, healthy living basically summarizes into healthy food habits and mindful exercise routines.
 Consistency in these healthy indulgence requires so much discipline and persistence from a person, you’ll be wasting your time if you took the plunge just after an overnight thought.

-It requires planning, the kind where you take a pen and a little journal, scribble a few notes, tear out that page few minutes later in annoyance, then scribble all over again; you may even have to chew the end of the pen at some point.
+It requires deliberate planning!
+The kind where you take a pen and a little journal, scribble a few notes, then tear out those pages few minutes later in exasperation, only to scribble all over again.
+You may even have to chew the end of the pen at some point.
 Eccentrically all consequences of thinking deeply, that kind of real planning.

 If you make good research, you’ll find that healthy food fanatics tend to complement their diets with exercise regimes.
 Not as though it’s incomplete without it, but it’s a part of the package, so you derive the entire feeling of accomplishment in a scoop.

-If you go ahead and do right by the healthy lifestyle police by brushing up your meals along with the exercise routines, with time you WILL drastically lose weight, especially if your meals still add up to the exact calorie intake you used to enjoy.
+If you go ahead and do right by the healthy lifestyle police by brushing up your meals along with the exercise routines, with time you WILL drastically feel differently, physically and emotionally.
+You will feel lighter as you will lose weight, especially if your meals still add up to the exact calorie intake you used to enjoy.